Construction of Complete Embedded Self-Similar Surfaces under Mean Curvature Flow. Part III: The linearized equation

 \section{The linearized equation}

 We study the linearized equations on the various pieces $\Sigma$, $\tilde \ccal$, $\tilde \dcal$, and $\tilde \pcal$ and find appropriate estimates for the solutions.
-The linearized equation on the whole surface $M$ is solved by using cut off functions to restrict ourselves to the various pieces and patching up all these local solutions with an iteration process.
+The linearized equation on the whole surface $M$ is solved by using cut-off functions to restrict ourselves to the various pieces and patching up all these local solutions with an iteration process.